Health and well-being:

 Substance Abuse Prevention

-We hope you will use the Live Responsibly site to learn about our many student services, including assessments, interventions, referrals, counseling and support for students in recovery.
+We hope you will use the Live Responsibly site to learn about SMU's many student services, including assessments, interventions, referrals, counseling and support for students in recovery.

-In addition to this website, parents will find useful information in the SMU Family Handbook and on the SMU Parents website.
+In addition to this website, parents will find useful information on the SMU Parents website.

 If you are the victim of a crime or see something suspicious, contact the police: